 - Go neutral Paint your home in neutral colors.
 You don’t want buyers looking away simply because they don’t like the red coat you’ve used in your hallway.
-(By the way, who uses red in hallways?)

 - Organize your closets and drawers If you keep your drawers and closets unorganized, now is the time to get it all together.
 Seeing a messy closet will give buyers the notion that you home has insufficient storage space.